 Otherwise, the MBTA (or the ‘T’) is simple too, and they’ve added a stop right outside the Nero’s coffee place and the Smoke Shop BBQ.
 The Assembly stop is on the orange line, right before Sullivan Square.

 There are Assembly Row parking options if you have your own car.
-Some spaces are free, especially over by the Marketplace.
+There’s paid garages, metered street spots, and free spaces near the Marketplace.
 This is ideal for day trips or an afternoon of shopping.
-There are also parking garages for $10 per day and some metered spots on the streets.
-The Row Hotel has valet parking available for $35 per day.

 With easy city access, super chic shopping and plenty of places to relax, it’s well worth spending time at Assembly Row, Somerville’s newest asset.